 You can flip through the different boards to practice uppercase letters, lowercase letters, shapes and shape words, numbers, draw and write, and addition practice.

-It’s been a hit around here this past week and will be really useful with Luke this next year before he starts Kindergarten.
+It’s been a hit around here this past week and will be really useful with my preschooler this next year before he starts Kindergarten.

 What educational time fillers do you use in your house??